stagenow/docs/edge/source/csp/access.md

 ###System Settings Access
 >Note: This setting is available when the operation mode is `Single User With Whitelist`

-1. Full Access - The device's System Settings Menu are not reduced
+* Full Access - The device's System Settings Menu are not reduced
-2. Reduced Access - The device's System Settings menu are reduced to a pre-selected group of options (Display, Volume, About)
+* Reduced Access - The device's System Settings menu are reduced to a pre-selected group of options (Display, Volume, About)

+### Application Verification
+Application Verification adds another level of security to Whitelist applications beyond verifying a package name.
+If you provide a signature for the package, the Whitelist only allows that exact package signature to launch.

 ### Delete Packages
 Options for deleting packages from the Whitelist